Found by AI

 GEO: Be Cited

-Optimize your content so AI assistants cite you in their answers.
+Optimize your content so AI assistants can understand, compare, and potentially cite you in their answers.
 The user sees one synthesized recommendation.
-Success = being the name in the answer.
+Success = being eligible to be named in the answer.

 3